cybersi/icp-guides/Hello_World.md

-# Deploying a Hello World App on the Internet Computer
+# Deploying a Hello World dApp

 This guide will walk you through the process of deploying a simple 'Hello World' application using the Internet Computer platform.